Americo Makk: Amazon expedition (1957–1959)

-In 1957, their cathedral work culminated with a request via telegram from the Governor of Amazonas, Plinio Coelho, for an assignment to travel the Amazon jungle, also known as the Amazon rainforest or Amazonia, to study the remaining indigenous Indian tribes, which were thinning by a boom of industrial growth and deforestation.
-Both Governor Coehlo, and the Mayor of Manaus, Gilberto Mestrinho, later to succeed Coelho as Governor, co-sponsored the expedition, which was planned to last approximately one to two years.
+In 1957, their cathedral work culminated with a request via telegram from the Governor of Amazonas, Plínio Ramos Coelho, for an assignment to travel the Amazon jungle.
+The jungle is also known as the Amazon rainforest or Amazonia.
+There, they were to study the remaining Indigenous Indian tribes which were thinning by a boom of industrial growth and deforestation.
+Both Governor Coehlo and the Mayor of Manaus, Gilberto Mestrinho (later to succeed Coelho as Governor), co-sponsored the expedition, which was planned to last approximately one to two years.
 Paintings were the medium of choice for the project, as it was known that some tribes hidden in the darkness of the jungle became anxious or reacted violently to camera flashes or flashbulbs.
 For the year preceding the trip, Americo and Eva Makk explored areas of the rainforest to get acquainted with the subject matter.

-In 1958, the Makks, including 8-year-old A.B. with pet ocelot "Cica" (Hungarian for "cat"), accompanied by guides and a Catholic missionary priest, embarked on their expedition to study the flora, fauna and inhabitants of the Amazon rainforest.
+In 1958, the Makks, including 8-year-old A.B. with pet ocelot "Cica" (Hungarian for "cat"), accompanied by guides and a Catholic missionary priest, embarked on their expedition to study the flora, fauna, and inhabitants of the Amazon rainforest.
+They planned to meet guides at designated checkpoints, who were considered friendly Indians of various tribes.
 The expedition began in Manaus, the capital of Amazonas, and the heart of the Amazon jungle.
-The trip spanned over 1,000 miles of travel by foot, river boat, canoe, small plane and helicopter; there were no roads.
-They planned to meet guides at designated checkpoints, who were considered friendly Indians of various tribes.
-Travel was difficult due to frequent rains that turned to floods washing away landmarks.
-With high humidity and rain, the Makks described suffering frequent bites from small black insects, called "piums".
-Some tribes they met along the way believed that to have their image painted would result in their souls being stolen, thus simple sketches were made in those regions.
+The trip spanned over 1,000 miles of travel by foot, riverboat, canoe, small plane, and helicopter.
+Travel was difficult as there were no roads, and frequent rains led to floods that washed away landmarks.
+With high humidity and rain, the Makks described suffering frequent bites from small black insects called "piums".